Munia2319/SNAP/README.md

 ---

-### Step 2: Adding Support for Multiple Poisoning Rates
+### Step 2: Adding Support for Multiple Poisoning Rates and ploting
 - I extended the code to handle **multiple poisoning rates** dynamically for different property sizes (e.g., small, medium, large).
+This was achieved by modifying the argument parser to accept a list of poisoning rates.
-- This was achieved by modifying the argument parser to accept a list of poisoning rates:
+- I also modified the code so that it can plot the accuracy for different poison rates dynamically.

 ```python
 parser.add_argument(
     '-p',